Newborn Metabolic Screening

 prevent any complications.

 Not every disorder is as easily treatable as PKU or hypothyroidism.
-In all instances,
+In all cases,

 though, it's important for you to know about any conditions your baby has so that